post traumatic stress disorder

 I am hypervigilant, terrified, exhausted, unsure if I'm even real.
 I exist in hollowing spaces of grief for Little Me and the life I should have had. ...lost in an endless state of confusion, horror, disbelief, and dismay.
 It is all-consuming, all day, and all night. ...especially the night.
 THIS is active trauma in my brain and body.
 THIS is my battleground.
 I am fighting for my life NOW.
 As an adult, not as a child.

-Furthermore, the dissociative process not only contorts the timeline of when we experience our trauma, but the independent symptom of dissociation itself challenges life as an adult, too. ..even beyond the forgetfulness, memory gaps, driving troubles, safety, maintaining a job, etc..
-Two of the most critical elements of trauma recovery are in establishing healthy relationships and improving our overall worldview.
-It's very hard to want to carry on when all you've known is the absolute worst of mankind; being able to look around, connect, and believe the world is still good is vital to our sanity, safety, and healing.
-But, dissociation challenges this.
+Furthermore, the dissociative process not only contorts the timeline of when we experience our trauma, but it as an independent, daily symptom challenges life as an adult, too. ..even beyond the forgetfulness, memory gaps, driving troubles, safety, maintaining a job, etc..
+Two of the most critical elements of trauma recovery are establishing healthy relationships and improving our overall worldview.
+It's very hard to want to carry on when all you've known is the absolute worst of mankind; being able to look around, connect, and believe the world is still Good is vital to our sanity, safety, and healing.
+But, once more, dissociation challenges this.

 Like most all means of sheer survival, dissociation has its pros and cons.
 Just like chemotherapy and emergency surgery, they can keep you alive, but there are risks.
 They are also unpleasant in the moment and - separate from the conditions that necessitate these interventions - they carry longterm consequences of their own.
 But, without them, you wouldn't be here—so it's a constant tug of war with perspective and gratitude.
 Dissociation is no different.